Ostechondrosis Dissecans is sometimes referred to as OCD,

 Now…

-This condition is not specific to dogs and does occur in cats too.
-That said however, it most commonly affects young dogs of large to super-sized breed, which is why we’re going to focus most of our discussion here towards those “kinds” of dogs, so if you are the owner of a giant dog take note!
-This article may just be for you.
+As you can imagine, when you rely on your four legs for almost everything in your life, this disease is painful and debilitating, and it is one of those conditions for which pet insurance was invented.
+Unfortunately, this condition is not specific to dogs and also occurs in cats.
+However, it most commonly affects young dogs of large to super-sized breeds so we will focus most of our discussion here on those “kinds” of dogs; so if you are the owner of a giant dog, take note!
+This article may be for you.

 The elbow variant…